jeka-dev/jeka/README.md

 ![Logo of Jerkar](https://github.com/jerkar/jerkar/blob/master/doc/jerkar.png)

 Jerkar is a complete built system ala Maven or Gradle but using only a **Java** internal DSL to describe builds : no XML, no foreign language.
+**Your build scripts become statically typed !!**

-It is intended to build project written in Java language but can also be used for any task execution purpose.
+It is primarily intended to build project written in Java language but can also be used for any task execution purpose.

 # Motivation
 So far, for building their projects, java developers generally use an XML based (**Ant**, **Maven**) or a foreign language DSL (**Gradle**, **Rake**, **SBT**, ...) tool.
 They just can't use **Java** to create organization scalable builds. **Jerkar** purposes to fill this gap.

 Yet, using Java for building a Java based project brings quite valuable benefits :

-* You don't have to learn an extra language or XML soup just for build purpose : get higher cohesion and lower cognitive load
-* You leverage directly the power and flexibility of Java
+* Yous build 'scripts' leverage directly the power, the flexibility and the robustness of Java due to its statically typed nature
-* You leverage compilation, code-completion and debug facilities provided by your IDE without installing 3rd party plugins/tools.
-For static typed language as Java, it notably brings robustness to your builds
+* You leverage compilation, code-completion and debug facilities provided by your IDE without installing 3rd party plugins/tools
+* You don't have to learn an extra language or XML soup just for build purpose : lower cognitive load
 * Your builds can benefit from any libraries without needing to wrap it in a plugin or a specific component
 * You can master build complexity the same way you do for regular code (ie utility classes, SoC, inheritance, composition,...)
 * Using fluent style internal DSL, syntax is much more concise and explicit than an XML description